KGConf/open-kg-curriculum/README.md

 # The KGConf Open Knowledge Graph Curriculum

+## Open KG Curriculum Wiki
+The purpose of this repo is to contain the *resources* for the curriculum.
+Topics, content, and suggested reading will be found in the [wiki](./wiki/Home.md).

 ## How to Contribute
 * Choose a module that hasn't been made yet
 * Coordinate with other contributors by checking for open issues on the same module